+Tonic water is seltzer water or soda water with the addition of quinine and sugar or other sweetener.
 For centuries, quinine powder has been used to prevent malaria.
 Its bitter flavor was so unpalatable to British officers based in 19th-century India, however, that they began mixing it with soda and sugar.
 Thus the first tonic water was born.
 It wasn’t long before U.K. officials started mixing the newly invented tonic with their favorite spirit, gin, creating the much-loved G&T.

 Tonic water is the only style on this list that contains calories, because of its sugar content, but “light” versions are increasingly popular.
 In these styles, sweetness is provided by less-caloric, natural-fruit sugars.

 While popular brands like Canada Dry, Schweppes, and Seagram’s also make tonic water, you’re likely to find Fever-Tree stocked at the world’s best bars.